rrromchIk/ProcessManager/README.md

 # processManager

-mini process explorer
+Mini process explorer
-Ui-app to manage processes in Windows OS; created in Qt based on cpp
+Ui-app to manage processes in Windows OS; created in QtCreator cpp framework for UI-apps devoloping

 also, added Linux console variant